-The current study state (i.e. where the submission is in the review process) is always indicated in the red bar in the top left hand corner in your eIRB application.
+The current study state (i.e. where the submission is in the review process) is always indicated in the red bar in the top left hand corner in your eIRB workspace.
 Examples of common states your submission may be in are:

 - “In Department/Division Review” (the study awaits review by your Department Chair or Division Chief and has therefore not yet been submitted to the IRB);

 - “In Pre-Review” or “In Review” (it is being reviewed by the IRB);

 - “Changes Requested” (it is with you to respond to stipulations); or

 - “Ancillary Approval Pending” (all IRB issues have been addressed but approval from one or more ancillary committees, such as Conflict of Interest, Technology Transfer etc., may be outstanding).

 If the approval of ancillary committees is pending, you can find which ones are outstanding and which approvals have already been received by looking at the information at the top of your study workspace (the section where e.g. the study name, PI, study coordinator, and funder are listed) under "Ancillary Review Status".

 Who should I contact with questions about the stipulations sent to me?

 The first contact for questions about stipulations sent to you is the Analyst assigned to the study (either by email, phone, office hours or one-on-one meeting as necessary).
 S/he will then either be able to provide you with the information needed or, if necessary, will contact the reviewer to set up a teleconference or meeting between the PI and the reviewer.
 In general, questions about the eIRB application and consent form should be directed at the Analyst for the study first.
 Questions regarding the protocol, reasons for deferral, risk/benefit or waiver determinations should be directed to the reviewer.